 When you’re dreaming up your perfect kitchen island, it’s easy to focus on the beautiful countertops and stylish hardware.
 But a successful remodel means planning for the full scope of the project, including costs that aren’t always obvious at first glance.
 Thinking through these potential expenses ahead of time helps you create a realistic budget and ensures there are no surprises along the way.
 A great kitchen remodeling plan accounts for every detail, from the big-ticket items down to the necessary behind-the-scenes work.
 Let’s walk through a few of the most common “hidden” costs so you can feel fully prepared.

-Plumbing and Electrical Work
+The Cost of Plumbing and Electrical Hookups

 If your vision for the new island includes features like a prep sink, dishwasher, or a sleek induction cooktop, you’ll need to budget for plumbing and electrical work.
 Running new water lines, drains, and electrical wiring to the middle of your kitchen requires skilled professionals to do it safely and correctly.
 This isn’t just about functionality; it’s about ensuring everything is up to code.
 The complexity of this work can add a significant amount to your total project cost, so it’s crucial to discuss these additions with your contractor early in the design and build process.